eugeneford/collit/README.md

 ## Basic Overview
 Collit is a modern JavaScript library delivering fast and modular color utils.

-> Our mission is to create a complete fast, modular and well-documented library for any kind of color operations (eg. parsers, converters, transformers, manipulation etc.).
+> Our mission is to create a complete, fast, modular and well-documented library for any kind of color operations (eg. parsers, converters, transformers, manipulation etc.).

 Library is written completely in ES6, can be used in Node.js or directly in Browser.